-Looking for a museum in Barcelona?
-Barcelona offers a very wide selection of museums.
-Art lovers can get their fill in the city's most popular museum, the Picasso museum or in the Fundacio Joan Miró, another great Barcelona artist.
+Looking for a museum in Barcelona Spain?
+Barcelona offers a very wide selection of museums and galleries.
+Art lovers can get their fill in the city's most popular museum, the famous Picasso Museum or in the Fundacio Joan Miró, another great Barcelona artist.
 For historical art, you should visit the MNAC.
-To see modern art, go to the MEAM or the MACBA.
+To visit modern art museums, go to the MEAM or the MACBA.
 Modernist buildings such as Hospital de Sant Pau, Casa Mila and Casa Batllo are highlights in and of themselves.
-There are museums of all shapes and sizes; covering anything from science, to history, and chocolate to maritime history.
+There are Barcelona museums of all shapes and sizes; covering anything from science, to history, and chocolate to maritime history.
 An overview of some of the cultural highlights and museums of Barcelona:

 CosmoCaixa is Barcelona's science museum.
 In this science museum, people of all ages can marvel at many science experiments, geological walls, and several interesting terrariums.
-The museum even has a mangrove forest.
+This top museum even has a mangrove forest.

 The old 'Hospital de Sant Pau' has been open to visitors for a few years now.
 This gem of Barcelona is the best example of Catalan Modernism and was designed by architect Lluís Domènech i Montaner.

-The Museu Europeu d'Art Modern (MEAM) is a museum of figurative art in Barcelona.
+The Museu Europeu d'Art Modern (MEAM) is a museum of figurative art in Barcelona Spain.
 You will be amazed at the paintings that are almost indistinguishable from actual photographs.
 Great to combine with a visit to the Picasso museum across the street.

 The Museu Maritim de Barcelona tells about the maritime history of Barcelona.
 It's located near the Columbus statue in the former Royal shipyard.